thegenemyers/DALIGNER/README.md

 efficient reconstruction of alignments on demand.

 All programs add suffixes (e.g. .db, .las) as needed.
-For the commands that take multiple .las files as arguments, i.e. LAsort, LAmerge, LAindex, LAcat, and LAcheck, one can place a @-sign in the name, which is then interpreted as the sequence of files obtained by replacing the @-sign by 1, 2, 3, ... in sequence until a number is reached for which no file matches.
+For the commands that take multiple .las file blocks as arguments, i.e. LAsort, LAmerge, LAcat, and LAcheck, one can place a @-sign in the name, which is then interpreted as the sequence of files obtained by replacing the @-sign by 1, 2, 3, ... in sequence until a number is reached for which no file matches.
 One can also place a @-sign followed by an integer, say, i, in which case the sequence starts at i.
 Lastly, one can also place @i-j where i and j are integers, in which case the sequence is from i to j, inclusive.
+The same is now also true of commands such as daligner that take multiple .db blocks.

 The formal UNIX command line
 descriptions and options for the DALIGNER module commands are as follows:

 ```
-1. daligner [-vabAI]
+1. daligner [-vaAI]
        [-k<int(14)>] [-w<int(6)>] [-h<int(35)>] [-t<int>] [-M<int>] [-P<dir(/tmp)>]
        [-e<double(.70)] [-l<int(1000)] [-s<int(100)>] [-H<int>] [-T<int(4)>]
        [-m<track>]+ <subject:db|dam> <target:db|dam> ...